 If you like to write and like to spend time online, blogging may be for you.
 To get started, I highly recommend the free course I took, Start Your Money Making Blog Free Email Crash Course.
 Pete and Heather take you through the steps to get your blog started from finding your niche, your blog name, blog hosting site, and more.
-After that, you can choose to take their 30 Day Blogging Fast Track Course for a reasonable fee.
+After that, you can choose to take their Blogging Blastoff 2.0 Course for a reasonable fee.
 It’s everything you need to know to start making money on your blog.
 Both of these courses offer a free online very supportive community that is so helpful.
 I was amazed at the amount of information they offered during the course.
-They shared literally everything they have learned over the years to build a money making blog.
+They shared literally everything they have learned over the years to build a money-making blog.
 You can read more about my review of the course at Start a Money Making Blog FREE 5 Day Email Crash Course.
-There are many ways to make money on a blog and this course will teach you how to do all of them.
+There are many ways to make money on a blog and this course will teach you how to do pretty much all of them.

-Uber is a growing business and all you need is time, a decent car and insurance on your car.
-You download the Uber app, upload your information and times you’re available and wait for the requests.
-Lots of people are using this means of transportation instead of car rentals, taxis, buses or airport shuttles when they visit a city or don’t want to be a designated driver when out on the town.
+Uber is a growing business and all you need is time, a decent car, and insurance on your car.
+You download the Uber app, upload your information and times you’re available, and wait for the requests.
+Lots of people are using this means of transportation instead of car rentals, taxis, buses, or airport shuttles when they visit a city or don’t want to be a designated driver when out on the town.
 I have friends who have boosted their income by uber driving nights during weekends, but if you’re already retired, you can choose daytime hours as well.
-This nice thing about this is that you can choose your own hours.
+The nice thing about this is that you can choose your own hours.

 I ran into my kids’ favorite retired librarian a few months back at a craft show.
 She and her husband were working security for the show.
 She said that they love it.
 It gets them out of the house, they get to see people and they make some money.
-My dad checked into it and I think they paid $9/hour.
-It’s not a lot, but you get to choose your events and weeks/weekends that you want to work.
-Depending on the company, you could be working sporting events, concerts and shows like the craft show I mentioned.
+My dad checked into it and I think they pay $9/hour.
+It’s not a lot, but you get to choose the events and weeks/weekends that you want to work.
+Depending on the company, you could be working sporting events, concerts, and shows like the craft show I mentioned.

 So this one will take some time, but it can be very worth it.
 One popular example of a family who made millions off a simple invention is the crew from Duck Dynasty.
 Their invention, if you recall, was a duck call.
 Be sure to do a lot of research before partnering with any company to market your invention.
 I found some good info at Entrepeneur, IP Watch Dog, and Free Inventor’s Help.